New Apostolic Church: Holy Baptism with water

-The Holy Baptism with water is part of the spiritual rebirth, and a prerequisite for receiving the Holy Spirit in the Church.
+The Holy Baptism with water is believed to be part of the spiritual rebirth, and a prerequisite for receiving the Holy Spirit in the Church.
 Both children and adults can be baptised.
 A person baptised as a child will later confess the baptism, at the age of 14/15 by confirmation.
 The baptism can be performed by priestly ministries.

 Holy Baptism is taught to be the first and fundamental act of grace of the Triune God, bestowed on a person believing in Christ.
-The act of this sacrament includes the remission of the original sin.
-In this respect, the candidate for baptism has a share in Christ's merit, and experiences their first close relationship with God.
+The act of this sacrament is believed to the remission of the original sin.
+In this respect, it's thought that the candidate for baptism has a share in Christ's merit, and experiences their first close relationship with God.
 The person becomes a (visible) Christian and is thus adopted into the fellowship of those who believe in Jesus Christ and avow themselves to him.
-Baptisms performed by other Christian churches are recognised as long as they were performed with water consecrated for the purpose and in the name of the Triune God.
+Baptisms performed by other Christian churches are recognised as long as they were performed with water consecrated for the purpose and in the name of God.

 Holy Communion

 The sacrament of Holy Communion is celebrated "as a feast of joy and thankfulness" in every service.

 The Church teaches that this commemorates the sacrificial death of Christ, Son of God, who allowed himself to be crucified for the sins of mankind despite his innocence.
-Holy Communion preserves the eternal life of the soul and accords it the security of remaining in the fellowship of life with its redeemer Jesus Christ.
+It's believed that Holy Communion preserves the eternal life of the soul and accords it the security of remaining in the fellowship of life with its redeemer Jesus Christ.
 For the New Apostolic Church, the "body and blood" of Jesus are dispensed as bread and wine in the form of a consecrated wafer.
 By partaking of it in faith, an individual assimilates the nature of Jesus and receives "strength from God".
-The Holy Communion is available not only for members but also baptised members of the Church and those who have been invited as guests.
+The Holy Communion is available for members and those who have been invited as guests.
 Priestly ministries direct the Holy Communion.

 Holy Sealing

 Holy Sealing is the dispensing of Holy Spirit.
-By this act the believer is filled with Holy Spirit as a strength of God, not as the third person of the Triune God.
+By this act the believer is filled with Holy Spirit as a strength of God, not as the third person of God.
 It is carried about through prayer and laying on of hands of an apostle, provided that the believer has been first baptised with water.

-The Holy Baptism with water and the Holy Sealing together constitute the rebirth out of water and Spirit; by this the "childhood in God" is attained.
+The Holy Baptism with water and the Holy Sealing are believed to together constitute the rebirth out of water and Spirit; by this the "childhood in God" is attained.
 As a child of God the believer is granted the opportunity to participate in the Second Coming of Christ.
 From this moment on the believer is an adherent of the New Apostolic Church.
 The Holy Sealing is also dispensed to children whereby the parents must profess their faith in the doctrine of Jesus and the apostles.